dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 ## Branch length and support

-* ASTRAL measures branch length in coalescent units and also has a fast way of measuring support without a need for bootstrapping.
+* ASTRAL measures branch length in coalescent units and has a fast way of measuring support without bootstrapping.
 The support measure is called *Local Posterior Probability (LPP)*.
 Detail about the algorithms to compute branch lengths and support and the meaning of support outputted is further described in [this paper](http://mbe.oxfordjournals.org/content/early/2016/05/12/molbev.msw079.short?rss=1).

 * Some points have to be emphasized: